atcsrepo/Misc-notes/Getting-SSL-Certs.md

             - /var/lib/letsencrypt:/var/lib/letsencrypt
         entrypoint: "/bin/sh -c 'trap exit TERM; while :; do certbot renew; sleep 12h & wait $${!}; done;'"
 ```
 Note the start up scripts that are used for Nginx and Cerbot.
 Certbot will wake up every 12h to check certicates while Nginx will re-load itself every 6 hrs.
-After setting up the YAML file, check the `nginx.conf` file and edit the server block to allow for listening on port 80 and do not enable HTTPS.
+After setting up the YAML file, check the `nginx.conf` file and edit the server block to allow for listening on port 80 only; likewise, disable/remove anything HTTPS-related.
 For example:

 ```
 server {